Introduction

 Suppression rules

 If you are receiving findings for expected behavior in your environment, you can automatically archive findings based on criteria you define with suppression rules.
-Suppression rules are rules which automatically send matched findings to archive
+Suppression rules are rules that automatically send matched findings to archive.

 There are some cases where it is desirable to use suppression rules, to facilitate the recognition of security threats with the greatest impact on your environment: